U.S. court blocks FCC bid to expand public broadband

 Republican FCC Commissioner Ajit Pai said that "rather than wasting its time on illegal efforts to intrude on the prerogatives of state governments, the FCC should focus on implementing a broadband deployment agenda to eliminate regulatory barriers that discourage those in the private sector from deploying and upgrading next-generation networks."

-USTelecom, the trade group that represents internet service providers including AT&T and Verizon Communications Inc , praised the decision as "a victory for the rule of law."
+USTelecom, the trade group that represents internet service providers including AT&T (T.N) and Verizon Communications Inc (VZ.N), praised the decision as "a victory for the rule of law."

 The group said the FCC should "concentrate on eliminating federal regulatory impediments to innovation and investment - where there remains to be much that can and should be done."